forcedotcom/datacloud-jdbc/DEVELOPMENT.md

 The following commands should be run regularly to ensure the project stays healthy
 - `./gradlew createModuleGraph`, it updates the module graph in this document and should be run every time the inter project dependencies change
 - `./gradlew versionCatalogUpdate`, should be run every time a dependency is added and regularly anyway to avoid vulnerable versions
+## Tech Debt

+- Some of our classes are tested using assertions generated with [the assertj assertions generator][assertion generator].
+Due to some transient test-compile issues we experienced, we checked in generated assertions for some of our classes.
+With the move to Gradle we lost the ability to update them and thus we should completely remove those files.
+To find these generated assertions, look for files with the path `**/test/**/*Assert.java`.

 ## Module Graph